 This Is the Easiest Way to Get Rid of Bad Breath, According to a Dentist

-Stinky-smelling breath could be a sign you’re dehydrated, Dr. Cooper has explained.
-“When your mouth becomes more dry, you have less saliva.
-And when you have less saliva, food and bacteria tends to sit in your mouth for a much longer period of time.”
+Pungent breath could be a sign you’re dehydrated, Dr. Cooper has explained.
+“When your mouth becomes more dry, you have less saliva,” Dr. Cooper said.
+“And when you have less saliva, food and bacteria tend to sit in your mouth for a much longer period of time.”

 One simple way of improving your breath?
 Drinking more water every day can create a noticeable difference.
 Water will also help flush less-than-pleasant tastes and odors out of your mouth and your system.